lukearran/GNOME-Cast-Control/README.md

 ![screenshot](https://raw.githubusercontent.com/SamyGarib/GNOME-Cast-Control/master/screen-shot-v2.png)

+> NOTICE: This extension is no longer being actively maintained.
+It's likely that the extension may break in a future GNOME Shell release.
+If you wish to take over the repository then please open an issue on the GitHub repository.

 A simple GNOME extension client for [vervallsweg's Cast Web API Node application](https://github.com/vervallsweg/cast-web-api-cli) - control the playback of Google Cast devices from the GNOME shell.

 ## Features / To Do List